A Sneak Peek into Vagus Nerve Girl Memoir

 From my hospital bed in Queen’s Medical Center in the middle of Honolulu, 5,000 miles away from there, that seemed so far away that I wondered if it still even existed — could that time and place exist in a universe where this existence, here in this bed, also does?
 Can those two places coincide?

 I decided that I needed to have a talk with Sean.
 At that point, we had been together for nine years.
 We are two peas in a pod.
 We know how to argue with the other when arguing is necessary.
-He cleans the k-cups and I dust and I zig and he zags and somehow two imperfect people found each other and it just really worked.
+He cleans the k-cups and I dust, and I zig, and he zags, and somehow two broken people found each other and made the other whole.
 I was sad that we weren’t going to get to be 100 together, but I had to accept that the doors inside my body were no longer slamming and I had to force myself to somehow be okay with that – and I was – but I wasn’t okay with the idea that Sean would spend the rest of his life grieving over mine.

 He came to visit that morning and I needed to get out of the room to have this conversation with him, but first, I needed to be enveloped in him.
 He laid in bed beside me and I curled my face into his neck and breathed in the sawdust and sweat that has become his scent even on days that he isn’t on the job.
 I curled my fingers into the muscles lining his back and kissed him on the cheek – that cheek that always has a five o’clock shadow, that cheek lined with wisdom and smile lines that stops me in my tracks and takes my breath away.
 He told me of his events of the day before and something nostalgic got us going and we reminisced about a time when we were younger and plump with that first year’s relationship weight gain, laughing at the traditions we used to have and the ones that we do now.
 We giggled over how I used to go into the kitchen at Jimmy's Pizza, where we both worked as teenagers, just to get a quick glimpse of him – looking for any excuse to not be out front waitressing so that I could just get one more look at him – and we laughed hysterically about how he’d usually be high as a kite at that little pizzeria, smoking up in the back behind the dumpsters, and then coming in to wash the dishes, realizing he’d been washing the same dish for ten minutes before moving on to the next one.